 “Okay, Kenzie, but what does this actually mean?”

-There are so many benefits to self-solemnization in Colorado.
+There are so many benefits to self-solemnization in Colorado, especially for couples looking to break away from traditional wedding norms.
 For example:

 Yep!
 Your officiant doesn’t even have to be ordained to “officiate” your wedding.
 This gives you more flexibility to make your ceremony unique and special by choosing someone who is important to you.